This article highlights the best things to do in Little Tokyo Los Angeles.

 For the Little Tokyo festival, local associations and businesses prepared their streamers with words, advertisement messages, photos, stickers, and popular characters (for example, Hello Kitty).
 Visitors are asked to vote for their favorite ornament.
 This is not an easy task since you can choose from more than a hundred representations.
 The festival usually coincides with Nisei Week.

-Things to Do in Little Tokyo: Location and Parking
+Things to Do in Little Tokyo at Night

 Little Tokyo is located in the northern part of Downtown Los Angeles.
 You can access the area by train using the Little Tokyo / Arts District Station.